arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/effects/fx/README.md

 unsafe { runBlocking { program } }
 ```

-Arrow Fx makes emphasis in guaranteeing users understand where they are performing side effects in their program declaration.
+Arrow Fx makes emphasis in guaranteeing users understand when they are performing side effects in their program declaration.

 If you've come this far and you are not too familiar with FP you are probably realizing by now that you already know how to use Arrow Fx
 for the most part.
 That is because Arrow Fx brings the most popular imperative style to effectful programs.
 A style that most OOP developers coming from other backgrounds are already accustomed to.